GoogleCloudPlatform/community/tutorials/puppet-in-google-cloud-platform.md

           include webserver
         }

-2. Now go to modules directory by cd /etc/puppetlabs/code/environments/production/modulesand

-then make a directory by
+2. Navigate to the /etc/puppetlabs/code/environments/production/modules directory and make a new directory by running the following command:

         sudo mkdir -p webserver/manifests

-3. In the above manifests directory create a file init.pp as class webserver {
+3. In the new manifests directory, create a file named init.pp, and copy the following code into it: class webserver {
           package { 'apache2':
           ensure => present